-ZF are not alone in this goal or in this collaboration, according to Reuters, 320 companies involved in self driving cars are using Nvidia Drive to enable the production of autonomous vehicles.
+ZF is not alone in this goal or in this collaboration, according to Reuters, 320 companies involved in self driving cars are using Nvidia Drive to enable the production of autonomous vehicles.

 At the following years CES Jensen Huang, founder of Nvidia, announced that ZF systems technologies will be used to create a fully self driving car platform for the Chinese market.

 This will see ProAI car computer being combined with Baidu’s Apollo autonomous platform and Nvidia’s new DRIVE Xavier technology.

 As we have seen from this list it is not just newcomers to the motoring or technology industries that are driving the push towards self driving cars.

 Many of the established brands are also making significant investments and developments.

 While some are racing to achieve full autonomy as quickly as possible others, such as Volvo, are taking a more considered approach, putting safety at the heart of everything that they do.